Julianfleischmann/Julianfleischmann/README.md

 My name is Julian Fleischmann.
 I work at [mr. pixel](https://www.mr-pixel.de "mr. pixel Homepage") in Neumarkt i.d.OPf. – an eCommerce Agency specialized in Shopware.

 And I’m also an online media student at the DHBW Mosbach.
+Have a look at https://mosbach.dhbw.de/on

 If you have any futher questions, so call me!